-Choosing the right SR&ED (Scientific Research & Experimental Development) consultant, getting the best price, getting the best service and having a successful relationship are key to a successful claim.
+Choosing the right SR&ED (Scientific Research & Experimental Development) consultant, getting the best price, getting the best service and having a successful relationship are keys to a successful claim.
 This guide will explain the areas to look for, questions to ask, and ways to evaluate a good fit.
-It will also walk you through what to expect from your SR&ED consultant who will become one of your success partners.
+It will also walk you through what to expect from your SR&ED consultant, who will become one of your success partners.

-What do SR&ED consultants do?A SR&ED consultant is an individual or firm that assists a Canadian taxpayer in filing the SR&ED Schedule (Form T661) on your corporate tax return.
+A SR&ED consultant is an individual or firm that assists a Canadian taxpayer in filing the SR&ED Schedule (Form T661) on your corporate tax return.
 There are often two components of SR&ED consulting.
 The first is a technical person who is highly skilled at answering the questions asked on the T661 and can explain why your R&D is SR&ED-eligible.
 The second is a financial person who is an expert at determining the size of your claim, how it fits with other government incentives, and how it interacts with other components of the tax return.

 Not only do SR&ED consultants understand the tax laws, but they can also navigate the CRA and shepherd your claim through the system.
 By choosing the correct words to use, and specifically avoiding others in your claim, they can develop a strong SR&ED submission.
-Changes are made to the SR&ED program almost every year and consultants keep up with these changes and how they can affect you.
+Changes are made to the SR&ED program almost every year, and consultants keep up with these changes and how they can affect you.
 But most importantly, a consultant will advise you on what does and does not qualify for SR&ED based on what they have seen and increase your compliance with the CRA.
-What you think is a no-brainer may not qualify and there may be qualifying components, either financial or technical, that you are missing out on if you’re filing your SR&ED claim yourself.
+What you think is a no-brainer may not qualify, and there may be qualifying components, either financial or technical, that you are missing out on if you’re filing your SR&ED claim yourself.

 How to hire the right SR&ED consultant

 The world of research can be divided into software, manufacturing, and biopharma.